henry-pan/smallest-diff/README.md

-# Atlas Takehome
+# Smallest Difference

-A program that reads from some input files depending on the mode and returns the entity with:
+A program that reads from some input files depending on the mode:

-- `weather`: day with smallest temperature spread
+- `weather`: returns the day with smallest temperature spread

-- `soccer`: team with smallest goal (for/against) difference
+- `soccer`: returns the team with smallest goal (for/against) difference

 # Usage